5 Home Remedies to Help Treat Cold Sores

 - To take advantages of the benefits of milk, dip a cotton ball in it and apply it to the affected area on a regular basis until it disappears.

-- This might be a more attractive method to rid yourself of a cold sore, considering it isn’t accompanied by a bad smell.
+- This might be a more attractive method for getting rid of a cold sore, since it doesn’t come with a bad smell.

 3. Aloe veraThe gel from the aloe vera plant can help dry and heal a cold sore.
 To achieve the desired effect, you have two options.